innofarah/w3proof-docs/docs/introduction.md

 search. apply IH to H2. search.
 ```

-More could be mentioned about what could exist in Abella's `.thm` files, and other types of files.
-However, the mentioned example should be enough to illustrate the fact that **the file dependency concern is quite important**.
+So, we can say that when we talk about ***proofs*** within Abella, what we actually mean is ***proof scripts*** which drive the proof assistant to prove a theorem correct, and not *proof objects* as those existing in the [Coq proof assistant](https://coq.inria.fr/), for example.

-what we need to say here is that
+More could be said about what could exist in Abella's `.thm` files, and other types of files.
+However, the mentioned example should be enough to illustrate the fact that **the file dependency concern is quite important**, and thus we must take that into consideration when creating the *data presentation scheme we aspire for*.

 ### JSON: Data Formatting